From the Pope to Malala: Quotes on the U.N.'s new global goals

 MELINDA GATES, co-chair of Bill & Melinda Gates Foundation:

 - "What's the most pressing issue of our time?
-It really is ending poverty in the world, and that's what these SDGs are focused on."
+It really is ending poverty in the world, and that's what these SDGs are focussed on."

 (Reporting by Belinda Goldsmith and Ellen Wulfhorst; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
 Visit www.trust.org)